influitive/apartment/README.md

 When method is called, the schema is dropped and all data from itself will be lost.
 Be careful with this method.

+### Custom Prompt

+#### Console methods

+`ros-apartment` console configures two helper methods:
+1. `tenant_list` - list available tenants while using the console
+2. `st(tenant_name:String)` - Switches the context to the tenant name passed, if it exists.

+#### Custom printed prompt

+`ros-apartment` also has a custom prompt that gives a bit more information about the context in which you're running.
+It shows the environment as well as the tenant that is currently switched to.
+In order for you to enable this, you need to require the custom console in your application.

+In `application.rb` add `require 'apartment/custom_console'`.
+Please note that we rely on `pry-rails` to edit the prompt, thus your project needs to install it as well.
+In order to do so, you need to add `gem 'pry-rails'` to your project's gemfile.

 ## Config

 The following config options should be set up in a Rails initializer such as: